shellph1sh/Redtooth/README.md

 # Redtooth
-Bluetooth DOS and manipulation software.
+Bluetooth DOS (Denial of service) and manipulation software.

 ## General Info
 I AM NOT LIABLE FOR ANY DAMAGE OR MISUSE OF THIS SOFTWARE, AS THIS SOFTWARE IS UNDER THE RESPONSIBILITY OF THE END USER.